-Arbitration clauses seem to be most often present in international commercial agreements, although the results are inconsistent (rates as high as 90% and as low as 19.% reported) pre-printed consumer agreements (between 71% and 35% of which contain mandatory arbitration provisions, depending on the study consulted, employment agreements (35% of which contain mandatory arbitration provisions) and commercial contracts (between 10% and 31% of which contain contractual arbitration clauses).
+Arbitration clauses seem to be most often present in international commercial agreements, although the results are inconsistent (rates as high as 90% and as low as 19.% reported) in pre-printed consumer agreements (between 71% and 35% of which contain mandatory arbitration provisions, depending on the study consulted, employment agreements (35% of which contain mandatory arbitration provisions) and commercial contracts, i.e. sale and servicing agreement (between 10% and 31% of which contain contractual arbitration clauses).
 Contracts with at least one non-US party are twice as likely to contain an arbitration clause.

-Surprisingly, the use of mandatory ADR is less common in and businesses-to-business contracts.
-Even when businesses-to-business contracts are supposedly mandatory, negotiated changes or elimination of the clause is often allowed in a business-to-business context
+Surprisingly, the use of mandatory ADR is less common in business-to-business contracts.
+Even when business-to-business contracts are supposedly mandatory, negotiated changes or elimination of the dispute resolution clause is often allowed in a business-to-business context.

 Despite these limitations, the available data focusing on ADR clauses rather than simply arbitration reveals a number of striking weaknesses in current contractual drafting practices.
 The remainder of this article will discuss these weaknesses and what an ideal ADR clause should contain.